chuajiaxuan/TeamJXL-PocketGuardians/README.md

 Our inspirations were obtain from popular games such as Plants Vs. Zombies, Angry Birds, Candy Crush Saga, Clash Royale, etc. Some features we hope to include are:

-1. **Social Media Integration** which allows players to share their progress with their friends on a competitive scale
+1. **Basic CRUD** so that a player can save his game progress (Create), load it (Read), overwrite with new progress (Update) and remove his game progress (Delete)
-2. **Customisable Game Skins** where players can customize their characters
+2. **Social Media Integration** which allows players to share their progress with their friends on a competitive scale
-3. **User Data Management** where players can download and upload their game data for portability
+3. **User Interface** for easier and more attractive navigation throughout the game

 _This game is suitable for user age 9 and above._